 A Half-Full Ship

-The half-full ship represents those who are halfheartedly involved in spiritual things.
+The half-full ship represents those who are half-heartedly involved in spiritual things.
 They go through the motions, but with little conviction.
-They are spiritual in public, materialistic in private.
+They are spiritual in public; materialistic in private.
 This ship will wander aimlessly, never knowing exactly where it is heading, never knowing exactly how to get there.
 As a result, it’s chance of reaching the goal of true enlightenment is probably worse than one in a million.
-This is probably the most frustrating of the three ships for those who sail them generally thing they are on their way to heaven when they are just going in circles.
+This is probably the most frustrating of the three ships for those who sail them generally think they are on their way to heaven when they are just going in circles.